RosettaCommons/documentation/rosetta_basics/Glossary/Glossary.md

 #### AtomType

-A class which stores the properies of a particular kind of atom. (e.g. a carboxylate oxygen)
+A class which stores the properties of a particular kind of atom. (e.g. a carboxylate oxygen).
+See [[Rosetta AtomTypes]] for more details.

 #### B factor